OpenArabicPE/journal_al-muqtabas/readme.md

 [^3]:Currently we provide stable URLs down to the paragraph level.
 For more details see the [documentation of the mark-up](notes-tei-markup.md)

-# Scope of the project
+# Scope and deliverables of the project

-The purpose and scope of the project is to provide an open, collaborative, referencable, scholarly digital edition of Muḥammad Kurd ʿAlī's journal *al-Muqtabas*, which includes the full text, semantic mark-up, and digital imagery.
+The purpose and scope of the project is to provide an open, collaborative, referencable, and scholarly digital edition of Muḥammad Kurd ʿAlī's journal *al-Muqtabas*, which includes the full text, semantic mark-up, bibliographic metadata, and digital imagery.
+All files but the digital facsimiles are hosted on [GitHub](https://www.github.com).

+- Current deliverables:
-The digital edition will be provided as TEI P5 XML with its own schema.
-All files are hosted on [GitHub](https://www.github.com)
+    - Full text of 96 issues (c.
+7000 pages) with semantic mark-up as TEI P5 XML with its own schema.
+    - The text of digital edition links to open-access digital facsimiles if available (see below).
+    - [A rudimentary webview](https://github.com/tillgrallert/tei-boilerplate-arabic-editions), based on [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/), shows digital text and images side by side.
+It provides an automatically generated table of content and links to the bibliographic metadata of every article.
+    - Bibliographic metadata for every article in *Majallat al-Muqtabas* is provided as individual BibTeX file in the sub-folder `metadata`.
+The metadata includes a URL pointing to the webview of this item.
+- Possible / planned deliverables
+    + Scans of issues not currently available in open-access repositories, namely of vol. 9, which we hold at [Orient-Institut Beirut](http://www.orient-institut.org).

 The project will open avenues for re-purposing code for similar projects, i.e. for transforming full-text transcriptions from some HTML or XML source, such as [*al-Maktaba al-Shamela*](http://www.shamela.ws), into TEI P5 XML, linking them to digital imagery from other open repositories, such as [EAP](http://eap.bl.uk/) and [HathiTrust](https://www.hathitrust.org), and generating a web display by, for instance, adapting the code base of [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/).